-Mr. Jalovick assumed the role of chaplain in 2020, but his service at the University began over 30 years ago.
+Mr. Jalovick’s service at the University began over 30 years ago.
 In 1988, he took on the task of developing the Wisconsin Wilderness Campus, a one- year academic program of Cairn University focusing on first year students.
 In his role as the director, he was involved with all aspects of running a college campus—administrative, teaching, student life, co-curricular activities, and oversight of the physical campus.

 During the 25 years of directing the program, Mr. Jalovick used a portion of his summers to continue in the painting trade—a trade he first got into while in graduate school.
 He did this to connect with both Christians and non-Christians and keep him grounded in the needs and concerns of people outside of academia.
 This experience gave him many opportunities for ministry.